Geometric Neural Network based on Phase Space for BCI-EEG decoding: Introduction

-The article is organized as follows: In ~\autoref{sec:related}, we delve into the current state-of-the-art in Deep Learning (DL) EEG decoding, emphasizing distinctions from our approach. \autoref{sec:Material and Methods} provides an overview of the theoretical foundations of our model and the considered datasets.
+The article is organized as follows: In ~\autoref{sec:related}, we examine the current state-of-the-art in Deep Learning (DL) EEG decoding, emphasizing distinctions from our approach. \autoref{sec:Material and Methods} provides an overview of the theoretical foundations of our model and the considered datasets.
 The obtained results from the Within-session evaluation are presented in ~\autoref{sec:Results}.
-Subsequently, \autoref{sec:Discussion} focuses on the method's impact and current limitations, specifically focusing on its explainability and environmental impact.
+Subsequently, \autoref{sec:Discussion} focuses on the method's impact and current limitations, specifically focusing on its explainability.
 Finally, \autoref{sec:Conclusion} summarizes the findings of our study.